Palworld: Release

 The game was revealed on June 5, 2021, detailing key features such as survival, crafting, exploration, exploitation of creatures, and the multiplayer focus.
 More details were shared over the following years, and the game appeared as part of presentations such as Tokyo Game Show, where Pocketpair announced the release for Xbox consoles in addition to PC, and Summer Game Fest, where they revealed an early access launch window in January 2024.

 Palworld was released on January 19, 2024, through Steam Early Access and Xbox Game Preview, and is available with Game Pass from day one.
-The game is expected to remain in early access until 2026.
+The game was expected to remain in early access until 2026.
 Planned features for future updates include PvP modes, guild raids, and cross-server Pal trading.
 On June 10, 2024, it was announced that the game would be released in early access for macOS later that year.
 On June 24, 2024, it was teased to be released on PlayStation 5.
 Pocketpair announced the first major expansion to be released on June 27, 2024, which includes new Pals, a new island called Sakurajima, and other new content.
 On September 25, 2024, the PlayStation 5 version of the game was released.
 On December 23, 2024, the production team released a major update Feybreak Island.
-On March 19, 2025 Palworld Update 0.5.0 added crossplay across all platforms.
+On March 19, 2025, update 0.5.0 added crossplay across all platforms.
+After being in early access for almost two years, Pocketpair announced the full release of the game (known as the 1.0 update) on June 6, 2026, with a July 10 release date.
+The release brought many new mechanics, areas, and content.

 Reception

 Pre-release

 The game's reveal trailer was met with high engagement on social media and mixed reception, ranging from excitement to disgust.
 The phrase "Pokémon with guns" was commonly used to refer to the game by both players and journalists.
 Some viewers thought that the game was fake, a sentiment that surprised the development team.
 It also received some skepticism due to the unfinished state of the developer's earlier work, Craftopia.
 The satirical tone of promotional material, with references to labor laws and illegal hunting, sparked interest in the game exploring the dark undertones of the creature-collecting genre.
 In Brazil, the game's publicity was boosted due to the pronunciation of pal being similar to pau in Portuguese.
 Pau can mean 'wood' but is also sexual slang for penis.
 Both players and journalists made various puns when discussing the game and the Pals due to this double meaning.